kintone-labs/kintone-ios-sdk/docs/docs/reference/authentication.md

 # Authentication

 Authentication module will be used by [Connection](../connection).
-This module allow we authenticate with kintone app by password authenticator or API token authenticator.
-This module is also support basic authenticator.
+This module allows authenticating with the Kintone app by password authenticator or API token authenticator.
+This module is also supported the basic authenticator.

 !!! warning

-    - If both the Token and Password Authentication are specified, the Token Authentication will be ignored and the Password authentication will be used.
+    - If both the Token and the Password Authentication are specified, the Token Authentication will be ignored and the Password authentication will be used.

 ## Constructor